-In the CVI world there is great emphasis on salient feature support for children with CVI (Roman-Lantzy).
-This is the consistent visual description language that is used to help children with CVI understand what they see.
+In the CVI world there is great emphasis on understanding visual attributes to support for children with CVI.
+This is the consistent visual description language based on experience with objects with those attributes that is used to help children with CVI understand what they see.

 It is also important to remember that children with visual impairments often lack understanding of the basis of these language concepts.

 They lack understanding of the meanings of position/directional words and any adjectives describing size, shape, number and sometimes colors.

 Adjectives used in this visual attribute language such as “long”, “tall”, “flat”, round”, “curvy”, “pointy”, “floppy”, “wagging”, or “skinny” may be meaningless without direct teaching of these concepts.